Community Outreach

 Denver-Rescue-Mission

-Denver Rescue Mission – is changing lives in the name of Christ by meeting people at their physical and spiritual points of need, with the goal of returning them to society as productive, self-sufficient citizens.
+Denver Rescue Mission – transforms lives in the name of Christ by meeting people at their physical and spiritual points of need, with the goal of returning them to society as productive, self-sufficient citizens.
 Denver Rescue Mission is the oldest, full-service Christian charity in the Rocky Mountain region.
 Thriving today as non-denominational organization, no one is denied services because of gender, race, color, creed, national origin, religion, age, handicap, political affiliation, sex, sexual orientation, or marital, parental or military status.

 the-masters-apprentice